Language education: 19th and 20th centuries

-Authors may also state that older methods were completely ineffective or have died out, though in reality, even the oldest methods are still in use (e.g., the Berlitz version of the direct method).
-Proponents of new methods have been so sure that their ideas are so new and so correct that they could not conceive that the older ones have enough validity to cause controversy.
-This was in turn caused by emphasis on new scientific advances, which has tended to blind researchers to precedents in older work.
+Authors may also state that older methods were completely ineffective or have died out.
+In reality, even the oldest methods are still in use (e.g., the Berlitz version of the direct method).
+Proponents of new methods have been so sure that their ideas are new and correct that they could not conceive that the older ones have enough validity to provoke controversy.
+This, in turn, was caused by an emphasis on new scientific advances, which has tended to blind researchers to precedents in older work.
 There have been two major branches in the field of language learning: the empirical and the theoretical.
 These have critically separate histories, with each gaining prominence at one time or another.
-The rivalry between the two camps is intense, with little communication or cooperation between them.
+The rivalry between the two camps is intense, with little communication or cooperation.

-Examples of scholars on the empiricist side include Jesperson, Palmer, and Leonard Bloomfield, who promoted mimicry and memorization with pattern drills.
+Examples of scholars on the empiricist side include Jespersen, Palmer, and Leonard Bloomfield, who promoted mimicry and memorization through pattern drills.
 These methods follow from the basic empiricist position that language acquisition results from habits formed by conditioning and repetition.
-In its most extreme form, language learning is seen as like any learning in any species, human language being essentially the same as communication behaviors seen in other species.
+In its most extreme form, language learning is seen as like learning in other species, with human language essentially the same as the communication behaviors seen in other species.
 Examples of scholars on the theoretical side include Francois Gouin, M.D.
 Berlitz, and Emile B. De Sauzé, whose rationalist theories of language acquisition dovetail with linguistic work done by Noam Chomsky and others.
 These theories led to a wider variety of teaching methods, ranging from the grammar-translation method and Gouin's "series method" to the direct methods of Berlitz and De Sauzé.
-Using these methods, students generate original and meaningful sentences to gain a functional knowledge of the rules of grammar.
+Using these methods, students generate original and meaningful sentences to gain a functional understanding of grammar rules.
 These methods follow from the rationalist position that man is born to think, that language use is a uniquely human characteristic, and that it reflects an innately specified universal grammar.
-An associated idea that relates to language education is the fact that human languages share many traits.
-Another is the fact that language learners can create sentences that they have not heard before, and that these 'new' sentences can still be immediately understood by anyone who understands the specific language being produced.
+An associated idea in language education is that human languages share many traits.
+Another is that language learners can create sentences they have not heard before, and these 'new' sentences can still be immediately understood by anyone who understands the specific language being produced.